 Mendix Data Hub enables integration of available data sources from different sources in an organization into your Mendix apps.
 OData services that are registered in the Data Hub Catalog expose entities that can be dragged and dropped into your domain model through the Data Hub pane as external entities.
-The OData service document that is added to your project provides the information for retrieving the metadata for the service and exposed entities.
+The OData service document that is added to your app provides the information for retrieving the metadata for the service and exposed entities.

 Mendix Data Hub is a licensed product.
 Using external entities to consume OData services requires a license, and the type of license you have will define how many data records can be consumed.
 For further details, see the Data Hub License Limitations section of Consumed OData Service Requirements.
 To find out more about your Data Hub license, contact Mendix Support.